mitsuba-renderer/drjit/docs/unused/reference.rst

     .. warning::

         Following the principle of least surprise,
-        :cpp:func:`enoki::operator==` is a horizontal operations that returns a boolean value; a vertical alternatives named :cpp:func:`eq` is also available.
+        :cpp:func:`drjit::operator==` is a horizontal operations that returns a boolean value; a vertical alternatives named :cpp:func:`eq` is also available.
 The following pair of operations is equivalent: